 The Manitoulin-Sudbury DSB recognizes the importance of capturing appropriate data in order to properly assess the effectiveness and deficiencies of outcome measured activities.
-To that effect, the Manitoulin-Sudbury DSB has engaged with a review off all
+To that effect, the Manitoulin-Sudbury DSB has engaged with a review off all its current outcome measured activities.
+As a first strategy, the Manitoulin-Sudbury DSB has developed a client / customer survey.
+This survey has been in place since June 2013.

-To date 126 surveys have been submitted.
+To date 138 surveys have been submitted.
 Following is a brief summary of the information that has been gathered to date:

-- Was it easy to apply for Ontario Works assistance: 90% said YES - Was it easy for you to get in touch with the right person to speak to?
-93% said YES - Are the types of job postings on the board helpful?
-66% said YES - Was the office easy to find?
-96% said YES - Did we talk to you about other needs / assistance you might have?
-87% said YES
+- Was it easy to apply for Ontario Works assistance: 89% said YES - Was it easy for you to get in touch with the right person to speak to?
+91% said YES - Are the types of job postings on the board helpful?
+64% said YES - Was the office easy to find?
+95% said YES - Did we talk to you about other needs / assistance you might have?
+86% said YES